Taco Bell Is Giving Out Free Tacos Right Now & Again on October 28

 The first stolen base of the World Series triggered the "Steal a Base, Steal a Taco" deal.

-Here's the deal: Taco Bell locations all across the country will give out free Doritos Locos Tacos on Wednesday, October 28.
-All you have to do is head over to your local T-Bell between 2 pm and 6 pm (local time) on that date and they'll hand you a free taco -- you don't even have buy anything.
-It gets even better for members of Taco Bell's new Loyalty Rewards program.
+Here's the deal: Taco Bell locations all across the country will give out free Doritos Locos Tacos on Wednesday, October 28 .
+All you have to do is head over to your local T-Bell on that date and they'll hand you a free taco -- you don't even have buy anything.
+It gets even better for members of Taco Bell's new Loyalty Rewards program .
 If you had already signed up before October 20, you'll also get a code for a free DLT in the hours after the first stolen base, meaning you can get one now and another one on the nationwide giveaway date, a spokesperson for the chain confirmed to Thrillist.

 In case you missed it, Betts stole second base in the fifth inning of the first game against the Tampa Bay Rays on October 20.
 This is actually the second time that Betts has won us free tacos.
 The last time was during the 2018 World Series, when he was playing for the Boston Red Sox against the Dodgers.
 Winning free tacos for all of America the first time made him Taco Bell's "Taco Hero," so winning them a second time must make him some sort of taco legend.